How to use Excel as a Drawing Tool

 How to mass select a group of shapes

-Option 1) Hold down the Ctrl key as you left-mouse-click the edge of multiple objects.
+Option 1) Hold down the CTRL key as you left-mouse-click multiple objects

-Excel 2007+: Home tab > Find and Select > Select Objects
+Home tab > Editing group > Find and Select > Select Objects

 The Select Objects arrow changes the way your mouse functions — to make it easier to select objects.